livereload/livereload-plugins/SLIM.lrplugin/lib/slim/README.md

       div class="content"
         = show_content

-### Inline tags

-  Sometimes you may want to be a little more compact and inline the tags.

-    ul
-      li.first: a href="/a" A link
-      li: a href="/b" B link

-  For readability, don't forget you can wrap the attributes.

-    ul
-      li.first: a[href="/a"] A link
-      li: a[href="/b"] B link

 ### Set an attribute's value with a method

   * Alternative 1: Use parentheses (), {}, [].
 The code in the parentheses will be evaluated.